 8. Intrinsic motivation

 Graduate programs are looking for applicants who are self-motivated and can initiate their own opportunities.
 Describe your post-school experiences that prove dedication to a particular discipline.
+Talk about personal projects you’ve worked on or initiatives you’ve taken at work beyond your required responsibilities.
+Anything that shows your dedication to the things you’re passionate about should be included on your résumé or in your applications.

 9. Invested in the process